joeylitalien/comp-551-a4/README.md

-# comp-551-a4
-COMP 551: Applied Machine Learning — Project #4
+# COMP 551: Applied Machine Learning
+## Project 4
+This repository serves for the final assignment of Joelle Pineau's ML course at McGill University, Winter 2017.